-It’s natural to think that selling a house would be a relatively inexpensive exercise.
+It’s natural to think that selling a house should be a relatively inexpensive exercise.
 You appoint an agent, pitch a ‘For Sale’ sign and wait for the buyers to come through the door.

 But it’s not always that easy, especially if you’re looking to get the most for your property.
 However, with a little planning and preparation you can make the process less painful on your hip pocket.

 You’ve lived in the house for years and never fixed that leaky tap, but it’s a good idea to actually get around to calling the plumber before you put your home on the market.
+If there are any significant structural problems they will show up in a buyer inspection so think about the costs and the necessary repairs up front.
 Sometimes you need to spend money to make money.
-A lick of paint or replacing the old bench-top may give your home a modern feel and increase its value.
-Depending on your financial circumstances, if you really want to wow buyers, you can hire a stylist who’ll rent furniture to transform your home for buyers.
+A simple lick of paint or replacing the old bench-top may give your home a modern feel and increase its value.
+Depending on your financial circumstances, if you really want to wow buyers, you can hire a stylist who’ll help de-clutter and even rent furniture to transform your home for buyers.
 Budgeting for these sorts of costs early on will help you determine if they will increase the sale price or just drain your wallet.
-Remember, it’s the little things that make the difference so be conservative with any renovations if you want to ensure you make the money back with the sale.
+Remember, it’s the little things that make the difference so be conservative with any renovations if you want to be sure you make the money back with the sale.

-It can be a good idea to store away any knick-knacks and personal objects so buyers aren't faced with clutter.
-Consider hiring storage space for such things while your house is on the market and don’t forget your ‘curb appeal.’
-Your garden, entry ways and exteriors can all have a lasting impact on prospective buyers.
+Even without professional help, it is a good idea to store away any knick-knacks and personal objects so buyers aren't faced with clutter.
+You could consider hiring storage space for some things while your house is on the market and don’t forget your ‘curb appeal.’
+Your garden, entryways and exteriors can all have a lasting impact on prospective buyers.

 Pitching the ‘for sale’ sign